vicspider2001/vicspider2001/README.md

 My name is Victor Anogwih
 I am a Full Stack Web Development Intern with Edureka The deployment of apps across multiple devices has always been very important to me.
 I have worked with a team of great developers to develop a Hotel Management Solution.
-I have a wide range of skills that include back-end development using open source technologies (NodeJs, Python), design (working closely with designers), front-end development (React, ReactJs, HTML5, CSS3, Javascript, Responsive, UX), RouterOs Administrator(Mikrotik),database(MongoDB,cassendra,Mysql)
+I have a wide range of skills that include back-end development using open source technologies (NodeJs, Python), design (working closely with designers), front-end development (React, ReactJs, HTML5, CSS3, Javascript, Responsive, UX), RouterOs Administrator(Mikrotik),database(MongoDB,Mysql)

 ![Visitor Count](https://profile-counter.glitch.me/vicspider2001/count.svg)